Flubenol Broad Spectrum Poultry Wormer

 Since we discovered Flubenol we wont use anything else, as it is non toxic to both humans and poultry and there is no withholding period for meat and eggs, plus fertility and hatchability is not affected.
 Only a tiny amount is needed, which is mixed into their feed and fed out for seven days.
 Treatment with Flubenol can only give optimum results when hygiene is strictly followed in pens and houses.

 Flubenol is supplied in a container which is more than an average flock keeper can use and is very expensive, and vets do not usually stock it, therefore it can be difficult to source.
-Due to MPI regulations, we are not permitted to advertise small amounts for general sale, so is dispensed by request.
+Due to MPI regulations, we are not permitted to advertise small amounts for general sale, so we only dispense Flubenol by request.

 In case of infestation with tapeworm, double the dose.
 For first time dosing, use the double dose rate to ensure all worms present are killed and repeat the single dose two weeks after the first treatment is completed.
 Thereafter, treat every three months or sooner if worms are detected, though worm infestations are not always obvious.